phiroict/training-kube-certification/readme.md

     kubernetes.io/service-account.name: dev-deploy-principal
 type: kubernetes.io/service-account-token
 ```
-Note that since k8s 1.24 the secret is no longer automatically generated, this is not well documented as of yet, so we generate the secret as is depicted.
+Note that since k8s 1.24 the secret is no longer automatically generated, this is not well documented as yet, so we generate the secret as is depicted.

 ## Environments

 We use `kustomize` to render the environments for the kubernetes setup.
-Note that it needs an external app installed, there is a integrated version in kubectl itself, but it is barely maintained.
+Note that it needs an external app installed, there is an integrated version in kubectl itself, but it is barely maintained.

-The scripts are in the `stack/kustomize` folder and you call them from that folder with:
+The scripts are in the `stack/kustomize` folder, and you call them from that folder with:

 [env is one of `{dev,test,uat,prod}`]